jrb28/telo-2022-16/MNIST/readme.md

 ## Computing Environment

 We provide below directions to run the MNIST AE code in an Anaconda environment, as we did.
 The environment includes `Python 3.7.7` and `Tensorflow 1.14`.
 This particular version of `tensorflow` was used to be consistent with existing code for the Projected Gradient Descent (PGD)[^pgd] method.
+The directions below for setting up an appropriate computing environment are for __Windows operating systems__ only.
+Environment files for Linux will be posted soon.

 - The Anaconda distribution can be downloaded from this site: [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution)
 - Two environment files are located in this folder that can be used to create an Anaconda environment for this code.
 One is for using the computer's CPU and the other the GPU, the latter of which can be used only if the computer is equipped with a cuda-enabled graphical processing unit.